 "I've been 'sober' now for three years and the best way that I can describe it is that now 'I see colour again'.
 Nothing feels as great as honesty.
 I have never been this happy.
-I'm now living should mean.
+I'm now living in the light.'

+We're called to live in the light, but we tend to have an overly romantic idea of what that should mean.
 We tend to think that to live in the light means that there should be a kind of special sunshine inside of us, a divine glow in our conscience, a sunny joy inside us that makes is constantly want to praise God, an ambience of sacredness surrounding our attitude.